LivePersonInc/knowledge-center-archive/pages/documents/FAQs/agent-tools.md

 ## Why don’t I see any agents in the agents list?

 Users with Agent permissions cannot see the list online agents.
 Only users with Agent Manager or Administrator permissions can see this list.
-If you access to the list of online Agents, please contact your LiveEngage account administrator.
+If you access to the list of online Agents, please contact your account administrator.